FuuuOverclocking/path-nice/README.md

 > ⚠️ The API of this library will be stable in version 2.0, do not use it in production until then.

+Here are some examples.
+For full usage, please refer to [API Reference](https://fuuuoverclocking.github.io/path-nice/interfaces/Path.html).

 Add a pair of `()` after `path` to enter "nice" mode.

 ```ts